 - Coral Bay

 There are loads of places to eat out in Paphos.
 Whether you choose to go along the strip or head up the hill to Old Town, there is so much to choose from.

 Paphos Aphrodite Waterpark

 The ultimate day out for your kids will probably be Paphos Aphrodite Waterpark.
-Most of the deals can be found on line so booking before you go is well worth it.
+Deals can be found online so book before you go.
+It’s well worth it.

 *Disclaimer, we didn’t actually go because my daughter developed an ear infection, however we really really wanted to!